Mbappé reportedly wants out of PSG amid growing frustration - WHIZ News

 A series of reports published in France on Tuesday by several media including L’Equipe sports daily, RMC, and Le Parisien, as well as Marca in Spain, say that Mbappé is frustrated and wants to leave during January’s transfer window.

-PSG declined to comment when asked whether Mbappé expressed his desire to join another club and if he would be allow to leave.
+Other PSG officials declined to comment when asked whether Mbappé expressed his desire to join another club and if he would be allow to leave.

 The club has dominated the French league since cash-rich Qatari investors took over in 2011 but has failed to replicate that success on the European stage despite spending massive amounts on star players.